 Theatre & Social Justice Working Group

-In short, if you’re interested in how plays and other performance forms engage various publics and/or how theatre artists can help construct a more just world, this group is designed for you.
 We host sessions on a range of topics.
 We attend plays together and reflect on them.
 We talk about the practical elements of applying for work in the arts and for other educational/artistic opportunities.
 We think about tendencies in contemporary theatre and performance practices, locally, nationally, and internationally.
 We explore how we as theatre makers can engage as ethically as possible with the times in which we live.

 If you’d like to be added to the Theatre & Social Justice Working Group email list so that you are updated about meetings and events across the academic year, notify faculty coordinator Kelly Howe at firstname.lastname@example.org.